 Good quality sleep is essential for our capacity to function and thrive.
 Studies are now suggesting that anything less than 7 hours sleep is damaging to our health.
-It’s important to understand an acute or chronic lack of quality sleep can have far reaching impacts on the following:

 Sleep deprivation has been shown to significantly reduce natural killer cell activity by up to 70 percent.These cells play a major role in the body’s defense or immune response.
 They actively seek out cancerous cells and destroy them.
 Studies have implicated this immune deficiency in the increased risk of bowel, prostate and and breast cancer.